Peroneal Tendonitis Treatment in Dallas, Frisco, Prosper, and Wylie, Texas

 Diagnosis of Peroneal Tendon Injuries

-In order to diagnose your peroneal tendon injury, we will begin with a physical examination.
+So, how is peroneal tendonitis diagnosed?
+To diagnose your peroneal tendon injury, we will begin with a physical examination.
 It’s important to achieve an accurate diagnosis, as going too long without proper treatment can be highly detrimental.
 During the physical exam, we look for redness, swelling, warmth, and weakness.
 Once we pinpoint the location of your injury, we might order an imaging test to confirm the diagnosis.

 Peroneal Tendonitis Treatment

+So, how is peroneal tendonitis treated?
 Usually, we begin with conservative treatments unless we have confirmed a tendon rupture.
 Our main goal is to reduce pain and improve mobility over time.
 Below, we list the conservative treatments that we recommend for these injuries.

 - Ankle brace: Wearing a brace and having the proper footwear might be enough to improve your symptoms.
 Ankle braces will provide added support and stability, especially while you’re active.